Program duration: 2026-2033

 Collaborate with us

-The program will collaborate with stakeholders across the light-duty automotive supply chain (original equipment manufacturers, suppliers and small and medium-sized enterprises) as well as academic institutions to accelerate the development and deployment of EV technologies while convening Canadian R&D capacity.
+There will be ongoing opportunities for the program to collaborate with stakeholders across the automotive supply chain —original equipment manufacturers, suppliers and small and medium-sized enterprises —as well as academic institutions to accelerate the commercialization of ZEV technologies for strengthen the competitiveness and resilience of the Canadian automotive sector.

-There will be ongoing opportunities for collaborators to get involved.
-Researchers and other collaborators from industry, academic institutions, not-for-profits, Indigenous governments and organizations, and other stakeholders can express their interest in collaborating by sending an email to e-Auto-Auto-e@nrc-cnrc.gc.ca.
+Researchers and other collaborators from industry, academia, not-for-profits, Indigenous governments and organizations, and other stakeholders can express their interest in collaborating by emailing e-Auto-Auto-e@nrc-cnrc.gc.ca.

 Grant and contribution funding is available through the NRC's National Program Office for eligible collaborators who offer complementary expertise.
 Consult our website for more information on funded collaborative R&D programs and initiatives.